The Emperor's New Clothes (2001 film): Plot

 On Saint Helena, Eugene abruptly drops dead of some kind of stomach complaint (in real-life, Napoleon reportedly died of gastric cancer).
 Realizing that the dead man on the island is not Napoleon, the British garrison commander lays out their options: either they announce the fraud, and face heinous punishment, or else maintain the illusion, and all will be well.
-"Gentlemen" he tells them "what we have here is a dead emperor".
+"Gentlemen," he tells them, "What we have here is a dead emperor".

 When "Napoleon's" death is announced throughout France, the real Napoleon abruptly remembers his original plan and announces to Pumpkin that it is time for him to take his rightful place on the French throne.
 To his fury, Pumpkin is horrified and dismisses him as delusional, pleading that she loves Eugene, but hates Napoleon for taking her husband away.

 With no loyalist agent in Paris to vouch for his identity, Napoleon finds himself an Emperor without an army, or a friend.
-He is reduced to going to Dr Lambert, who he realizes stole the portrait, and demanding it back.
+He is reduced to going to Dr Lambert, who he realizes stole the portrait, and demanded it back.
 When he demands to be told "who I am", Lambert retorts, "I will show you."

 In revenge for being beaten to Pumpkin's affections, Lambert lures him onto the grounds of a sanitorium, where it seems every patient is dressed up as Napoleon, and pretending to be him.
 Lambert withdraws, expecting him to be rounded up by the attendants, but a shaken Napoleon escapes the grounds by climbing over the wall, suffering a nasty cut on his hand from the chevaux de frise on top.

 Emotionally and physically exhausted, he returns home to Pumpkin's house.
 She lovingly tends his wounds, and whispers in his ear, "you are my Napoleon."

 While Gerard is looking at a pictorial account of Napoleon's life on a magic lantern, he tells the story of what really happened.
 It seems that Gerard, if no one else, believes his story.

 Deciding that he is happiest living a simple life with Pumpkin, Napoleon destroys all his mementos of his former life, except his old Imperial Guard uniform, which he leaves at the local military post as a gift for Sgt.
 Bommell, with a message that "Eugene Lenormand has moved on."